goldsborough/algs4/trie/README.md

                                       ^
 								height of R-way trie

 Problem: way too huge memory use.
-Imagine spell-checking for Unicode (65546-way trie!!!!)
+Imagine spell-checking for Unicode (65536-way trie!!!!)

+## Gotchas

+* Don't forget that you do not store the key in the node.
+* Don't forget that a search miss is not only if a node is null, but also if we've reached the end of the search string __and there is no value associated with the node__.